darocha/blockapps-js/README.md

 var privkey = "1dd885a423f4e212740f116afa66d40aafdbb3a381079150371801871d9ea281";

-Solidity(code).newContract(privkey).then(function(contract) {
+var contract;
 // This time, we don't actually call the Solidity method yet.
 // However, we should take care to specify gas limits individually.
 // If this limit seems high...you never know.
 But it should not
 // be so high that paying it in the middle of a VM run would
 // cause an out-of-gas exception. function knock(n) {
     return contract.state.knock(n).txParams({gasLimit: 100000});
 }

+Solidity(code).call("construct").call("callFrom", privkey).
+then(function(c) {contract = c;}).
+thenReturn([0,1,2,3]).
+map(knock).
+then(MultiTX).
-  // This does all four calls in a single transaction, which saves a
+call("multiSend", privkey). // This does all four calls in a single
-  // lot of gas and time.
+                            // transaction, which saves a lot of gas and time. then(function(replies) {
-  MultiTX([0,1,2,3].map(knock)).multiSend(privkey)
-  .then(function(replies) {
     replies[0] == "I couldn't hear that!";
     replies[1] == "Okay, okay!";
     // etc.
-  }).then(function() {
     contract.state.knocks == 6;
-  });
 });
 ```